 This course includes communicative competence in speaking, listening comprehension, reading, and writing at an intermediate level with attention to cultural awareness.
 Emphasis is placed on intermediate skills in speaking, reading, writing, and comprehension of spoken language.
 Upon completion, students should be able to carry on simple daily conversations, read and write 'Katakana' and 'Hiragana', and to comprehend simple written sentences with some 'Kanji' (Chinese characters) included.
-This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
+This course has been approved for transfer under the CAA as a general education course requirement in Humanities/Fine Arts.
+This course has been approved for transfer under the ICAA as a general education course requirement in Humanities/Fine Arts.

-JPN 212 Intermediate Japanese II 3 0 0 3
+JPN 212 Intermediate Japanese II